 The biggest event I worked on was a joint promotion with Tourism Australia, where I was literally working alongside the Managing Director of Chairman of Tourism Australia.
 Have the Murdoch and Nine Entertainment journalists, Twitter trolls and senators James Paterson and Kimberly Kitching (under parliamentary privilege, no less!) who’ve questioned my loyalty to Australia put the same questions to our tourism bosses who’ve overseen tens of billions of dollars pumped into our economy by Chinese travellers?

 As has been falsely suggested by gutless reporters, who write stories about me without having the ethics or common decency to contact me for comment, I have never owned a company nor have conducted any business in mainland China.
+As for the income I have derived from freelance PR assignments?
+Had I spent the equivalent amount of time on Australian unemployment welfare benefits, in financial terms, I would have been substantially better off.

 My (LNP) political past